Nutrition (NUTR) 330

 Faculty: Faculty of Science and Technology

 NUTR 330 has a Challenge for Credit option.
-Students who are challenging NUTR 330 and NUTR 331 will not be eligible for a refund of the learning resources.
-The learning resources package contains computer disks that you must use in order to complete the challenge.
+Students who are challenging NUTR 330 will not be eligible for a refund of the learning resources.

 - Unit 1: An Overview of Nutrition

-- Unit 2: Recommended Nutrient Intakes and Diet-planning Guides
+- Unit 2: Dietary Reference Intakes and Diet-Planning Guides

 - Unit 3: Digestion, Absorption, and Transport